 Again, I really wanted a minimalistic playroom because too much makes this small space feel crowded.
 Cluttered.
 And I don’t like clutter.
 Little kids’ brains don’t handle clutter well, either!

 Because I have both a boy and a girl, I wanted colors that were gender neutral.
-But I didn’t want ONLY neutral colors, so I chose some green with the cacti.
+I didn’t want ONLY neutral colors, but I didn’t want a lot of bright colors or bold colors either.
+I decided to go with mostly neutral with a pop of color here and there, so I chose some green with the cacti.

 I also like to include words and letters for them to see, to increase literacy awareness.
 (More on that soon!)